linuxgurugamer/NavBallTextureChanger/README.md

 Due to a total lack of updates since 8/6/2017, I've adopted it.

+Thanks to forum user @therealcrow999 for his assistance with the emissives Thanks to @Stone_Blue for his work in collecting all the available textures in one place

 Major changes in this version
 	External/visible
-		Added UI to select navball texture in-game without any file editing Internal
+		Added UI to select navball texture in-game without any file editing Now allows separate skin for IVA
+	Internal
 		Removed usage of persistence to save config
 		Added methods to save and load config